Johnstown comic artist's legacy on display at Bottle Works

-Rita Mizak walked slowly through an exhibit of Spider-Man comic art displayed on gallery walls of Bottle Works in Johnstown.
+Rita Mizak walked slowly through an exhibit of Spider-Man comic art displayed on gallery walls at Bottle Works in Johnstown.

 “It’s fantastic,” she said.

-She viewed the art collection while remembering Spider-Man’s co-creator, Steve Ditko, whom she grew up with in the West End of Johnstown.
+She viewed the art collection while remembering Spider-Man’s co-creator, Steve Ditko, who she grew up with in the West End of Johnstown.

 Today, Spider-Man’s ubiquitous popularity continues to grow worldwide, but Ditko’s story is not so well-known.